dillongardner/dillongardner.github.io/drafts/bias.md

 Selection bias occurs whenever the data are not representative of the true underlying distribution.
 Cicero writes about the atheist Diagoras.
 A friend tries to convince him of the existence of the gods by pointing to the paintings of men saved from storms on the sea through prayer.
 Diagoras responds "there are nowhere any pictures of those who have been shipwrecked and drowned at sea."
 If you want to create a sample of all people who pray, but only include those who commission paintings of themselves surviving storm, the selection bias precludes anyone who drowned.

 Once you start looking for selection bias, it is easy to spot.
 Right now in the U.S. we are inundated with political polls in the run-up to the presidential election.
 These polls try to be representative of U.S. voters, but struggle with selection bias.
-Pollsters put in a lot of effort to minimize this and are open about their methodology.[^Rasmussen]
+Pollsters put in a lot of effort to minimize this and are often open about their methodology.[^Rasmussen] Occasionally, though, the effort to reduce bias can cause problems with small sample sizes.
+In one notable poll, the New York Times discovered a large weight was placed on a single voter that fell into small, hard to sample demographics. [^NYTimes]

 This is, by the way, a huge part of the value added by fiverthirtyeight.com and the Upshot at the New York Times.
-They model how the selection bias in different polls is likely correlated.
+Instead of working to reduce the polling bias, they model how the selection bias in different polls is likely correlated.
 For example, the selection bias in polls in Ohio are likely to be strongly correlated to the selection bias in Michigan, but less correlated in North Carolina because of the different demographics.
 So if Donald Trump outperforms the polls and wins in Ohio, he is more likely to also outperform in Michigan than in North Carolina.[^fivethirtyeight]

 Data from applications, whether for jobs, colleges, or loans, almost always have a huge selection bias.
 In all applications, it is always much easier to obtain data from the people that were accepted.
 A university that wants to assess their undergraduate admissions could run a test to see how well their selection process correlates with graduation rate or GPA of the admitted students.
 But the same university could never run a test to see how well a student whom they rejected would have performed.
 The same core problem exists in financial data.

  The only way a university could fully assess their admissions would be to randomly admit some students for whom the admission process says reject.
-This is

-##### observation bias definition

-##### Examples
-college applications
-job applications
-all applications
--- huge cost to explore
+This exploration of possible candidates that are being missed is expensive to the point of absurdity.
+In general, anytime there is a selection bias in which only the result of positive examples are observed and the cost of exploration is high, it will be impossible to get unbiased data.

 #### Back to the financial data